 Question 12.
 Explain in your own words, how Raj Kumar Shukla convinced Gandhi J

 Answer – Gandhi was to go to other parts of India.
 Rajkumar Shukla chase them everywhere.
 For weeks Rajkumar Shukla never left Gandhi’s side.
 He told Gandhi that he had come to complain about the injustice of British landlords in Bihar.
 Impressed by Shukla Gandhi asked him to come and meet him in Calcutta.

 Question 13.
 Why did Gandhi ji decide to consult prof. Malkani and Dr. Rajendra Prasad?

 Question 14.
-What were the old terms and condition of the contract between British Landlords and peasants?
+What were the old terms and conditions of the contract between British Landlords and peasants?

 Question 15.
 What was the impact of the Champaran episode on the peasants and the British government?

 Answer – The impact of the Champaran episode on the peasants is positive.
-Peasants fear of British landlords had reduced very much.
+Peasant fear of British landlords had reduced very much.
 They had become more confident.

 The British were fearful.
 British government constitutes an inquiry commission in favor of poor peasants.